U.S. flag

 Asylum Processing Rule Cohort Reports

-The reports on this page describe processing and outcomes under the new rule for noncitizens identified as potentially suitable for placement in the rule, as well as demographic information about the population placed in the rule.
-Currently, individuals who may be processed under the rule include single adults who are non-rare language speakers and whose intended destination is one of seven destination cities (Boston, New York, Newark, Miami, Chicago, Los Angeles, and San Francisco).
+The report on this page describes processing and outcomes under the new rule for noncitizens identified as potentially suitable for placement in the rule, as well as demographic information about the population placed in the rule.
+Currently, individuals who may be processed under the rule include single adults who are non-rare language speakers and whose intended destination is one of nine destination cities (Arlington, Boston, Chicago, Los Angeles, Miami, New Orleans, New York, Newark, and San Francisco).

 Attachment Ext.
 Size Date